section-engineering-education/engineering-education/articles/bottom-sheet-dialogs-using-android-studio/index.md

 This Bottom Sheet behavior flags include;

 - `app:layout_behavior` - applies the `BottomSheetBehavior` into the XML file.
 This is assigned to `com.google.android.material.bottom sheet`.
-It is the most important `BottomSheetBehavior` attribute as it defines a given layout as a bottom sheet dialog.
+It is the most important `BottomSheetBehavior` attribute as it defines a given layout as a Bottom Sheet dialog.

 - `app:behavior_hideable` - takes a Boolean value.
 If `true`, a user can drag and hide the dialog by sliding it down.
 If false, the dialog will float on the screen and will not be hideable.

-- `app:behavior_peekHeight` - it defines the height of the sheet that is visible.
-A bottom sheet can contain diverse content.
-Peek height highlights a portion of a bottom sheet visible to the users before interacting with the other bottom sheet components.
+- `app:behavior_peekHeight` - it defines the height of the sheet dialog that is visible.
+A Bottom Sheet can contain diverse content.
+Peek height highlights a portion of a Bottom Sheet visible to the users before interacting with the other Bottom Sheet components.
 When an action is triggered, the dialog will expand to reveal the extra content.

 ***Remember to add an id to be used to access the layout.***

-For a bottom sheet to be implemented effectively, it must be a child of `CoordinatorLayout`.
+For a Bottom Sheet to be implemented effectively, it must be a child of `CoordinatorLayout`.
 To do that, go to your main root XML file of your Activity or Fragment.
 In our case, it will be the `activity_main.xml`.

 Here is the code to do that